Fast, flexible, and accurate evaluation of gravitational-wave Malmquist bias with machine learning: Discussion

+Using our method, it is trivial to compute the fraction of sources which are observed $\Pdet$ by marginalizing over parameters other than those parameterized in the population model, e.g., evaluate $\Pdet$ using the parameters which most directly affect the sensitivity (chirp mass, mass ratio, effective aligned/precessing spin) and model the population in terms of parameters with the most intuitive physical meaning (component masses, spin magnitudes, and orientations).
 We leave a detailed analysis of the best combination of parameters to use for the density estimation to future work.
-Our results are consistent with the results presented in~\cite{O3aPop}, however, the uncertainty on the measured selection function is less in most of the space when using our new method.
-As the catalog grows it will be vital to understand the systematic error in our estimation of the selection function.
+Our results are consistent with the results presented in~\cite{O3bPop}; however, the uncertainty on the measured selection function is less in $>80\%$ of the space when using our new method.
+As the catalog of observed compact binary coalescences grows it will be vital to understand the systematic error in our estimation of the selection function.

 Machine learning methods for density estimation are rapidly gaining popularity in the gravitational-wave data analysis community, e.g.,~\cite{Powell2019, Gabbard2019, Green2020a, Green2021, Wong2021a, Wong2020a, Wong2020b, Cuoco2020}.
 Most of these methods require the use of complex neural network-based density estimators which require tuning many more free parameters and thus extremely large training data sets.
 The pre-processing method introduced here removes sharp spectral features, e.g., at prior boundaries, and thus enables high-precision estimation of the target distribution using Gaussian mixture models, rather than having to employ deep learning density estimators.
 Combining this pre-processing in other density estimation problems may have a similarly simplifying effect.